Eacred/eacrwallet/README.md

 ## Getting Started

-The following instructions detail how to get started with eacrwallet connecting to a localhost dcrd.
+The following instructions detail how to get started with eacrwallet connecting to a localhost ecrd.
 Commands should be run in `cmd.exe` or PowerShell on Windows, or any terminal emulator on *nix.

-- Run the following command to start dcrd:
+- Run the following command to start ecrd:

 ```
-dcrd -u rpcuser -P rpcpass
+ecrd -u rpcuser -P rpcpass
 ```

 - Run the following command to create a wallet: